AJAX-2422/TorchLevers/README.txt

 Released under a CC-BY-NC-SA license, for more information please visit creativecommons.org/licenses/by-nc-sa/3.0/

-For regular users, use the TorchLevers/release/ folder, and download it as a .ZIP, then throw it in your %APPDATA%/.minecraft/mods folder
-For modders, the source files are available under TorchLevers/source/ (of course).
+For regular users, you're in the wrong place.
+Please visit ajax.host-ed.me/mods/ For modders, the source files are available right here, unobfuscated and ready to be plugged into MCP.
 Please abide by the terms of the license.